A weekend getaway to the countryside is always a good idea and the UK has many incredible hotels to choose from.

-With hundreds of characterful country house hotels to choose from, settling on where to book can be quite the feat.
-For some, roaring fires and excellent menus will swing it, while others will be drawn to experiential services – such as cookery courses, foraging, bee keeping, clay shooting, and more.
+With hundreds of characterful country house hotels across the UK, settling on where to book can be quite the feat.
+For some, roaring fires and excellent menus will swing it, others might be after a superior spa, while others still will be drawn to experiential services such as cookery courses, foraging, bee keeping, clay shooting, and more.

-We’ve hand-picked 28 of the best UK country hotels – from a seaside escape to an eco-friendly retreat enmeshed in woodland groves – to make planning your next UK weekend getaway a cinch.
+No matter your preference, you’ll find a UK country hotel to suit here; we’ve hand-picked 30 of the best – from a Palladian mansion to an eco-friendly retreat enmeshed in woodland groves and everything in between – to make planning your next UK weekend getaway a cinch.

-This 16th-century inn has five luxurious bedrooms nestled under its cosy thatch and three suites in the farm outbuildings, plus a quirky converted Shepherd’s Hut.
-Each of the stylish rooms feature a calming combination of luxurious linens, bohemian styling, and antique furnishings, bedecked in rich colours.
+The Artist Residence in Oxfordshire offers a mix of calm, unstuffy tranquility but with ample opportunities to get out and explore nearby towns, as well as Oxford itself.
+This 16th-century inn has five luxurious bedrooms under its cosy thatch, three suites in the farm outbuildings, plus a quirky converted Shepherd’s Hut.
+Founded by the young hotelier couple, Charlie and Justin Sailsbury, each of the stylish rooms here feature a calming combination of luxurious linens, bohemian styling, and antique furnishings bedecked in rich colours.
 Make good use of the terraces, big enough for basking in the sun and, if you book wisely, overlooking the fecund vegetable patch.

 Pendley Manor Hotel, Hertfordshire